-Liver disease often causes systemic symptoms and abnormalities (see Approach to the Patient With Liver Disease: Portosystemic Encephalopathy).
+Liver disease often causes systemic symptoms and abnormalities.

 Hypotension in advanced liver failure may contribute to renal dysfunction.
 The pathogenesis of the hyperdynamic circulation (increased cardiac output and heart rate) and hypotension that develop in advanced liver failure or cirrhosis is poorly understood.
 However, peripheral arterial vasodilation probably contributes to both.
 Factors that may contribute in cirrhosis may include altered sympathetic tone, production of nitric oxide and other endogenous vasodilators, and enhanced activity of humoral factors (eg, glucagon).